camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/get.html.md

   <tr>
     <td>key</td>
     <td>String</td>
-    <td>The key of the process definition, i.e. the id of the BPMN 2.0 XML process definition.</td>
+    <td>The key of the process definition, i.e., the id of the BPMN 2.0 XML process definition.</td>
   </tr>
   <tr>
     <td>category</td>